serre-lab/ssl_actionrec/README.md

 ## Pretraining

 For pretraining and linear classification, choose a configuration from `configs/` and run `pretrain.py`.
 Overwrite parameters by adding them as arguments.
 The new configuration is saved as a yaml file in the experiment directory.
 Experiments are logged using tensorboard by default.
-If a user `neptune_key` is specified, the experiment is logged in neptune.
 A summary of the results is saved in a database as a csv file.
 Use `python join_db.py` to join all csv files into one containing all experiments.

 The following scirpt is an example: